 After his time in Japan, he founded and led the Cherry Lane Minyan shul in Great Neck, New York for fourteen years, while leading tours of Japan, China, India and Southeast Asia.

-He and his wife are the parents of four children and grandparents of thirteen.
+He and his wife are the parents of four children and grandparents of fifteen.

 Rabbi Tokayer is now in high demand for his dynamic presentations, scholarship, and annual tours of Jewish Asia.